joashgobin/cs/content/introduction.md

 ### Bible verses
-Bible verses are accessible thanks to the **pythonbible** package and can be added by specifying book, chapter and verse:
+Bible verses are accessible thanks to the **pythonbible** package and can be added by specifying book chapter and verse:
 !bible{{John 3:16}}

 You can also insert multiple verses: